PaulMKohler/AdventureSandbox/README.md

 We can edit the Inventory Menu in the **Menu Manager** to change the items are seen in the UI.
 The UI Unity Prefab can be changed for your UI.

 We can give things a standard interaction in the item definition.

+If we want to run ActionLists in parallel we can achieve simaltaneous runtimes to play things while say, an animation plays.

+We have to assign things to the character left and right hand bones if we want the character to pick up stuff.